Catholic Activity: Lenten Fasting Regulations

 - Fasting means having only one full meal to maintain one's strength.
 Two smaller, meatless and penitential meals are permitted according to one's needs, but they should not together equal the one full meal.
 Eating solid foods between meals is not permitted.

-- Catholics from age 18 through age 59 are bound to fast.
+- Catholics who have reached the completion of the eighteenth year to the beginning of the sixtieth year are bound to fast.
 Again, invalids, pregnant and nursing mothers are exempt.

 3) Friday Abstinence Outside of Lent.